dvargas92495/scroll-spy-demo/README.md

 There is also a `console.warn` in my implementation.
 In production, I'd like to use a logging library such that it would not log the warnings to the web console when the `NODE_ENV` is production.

+Finally, I would go back and convert the rest of the not `ScrollSpy` components to be typescript :D.

 ## Limitations

 Here are some potential limitations with my implementation: